awsdocs/amazon-cognito-developer-guide/doc_source/limits.md

 ## Category operations<a name="category_operations"></a>

 You can find the mappings between operations and their respective categories in the following table\.
-All categories listed in this table have adjustable quotas, which can be increased upon customer requests\.
+Only adjustable category limits can be increased on customer request\.
 For more information, see [API request rate quotas](#api-request-rate-quotas)\.
 Adjustable quotas are applied at the account level\.
 There are some category operations that are subject to more constrained quota rules with a lower limit threshold at the user pool level\.
 You can find these categories with an asterisk in the table and their quotas in the note below the table\.

 **Note**
 The rate limit for each category depends on Monthly Active Users \(MAUs\)\.
 The default limits support up to two million MAUs\.
 It's not recommended to submit a limit increase request if you have less than one million MAUs\.